 This function merges two arrays or two objects.
 For arrays, this is done by adding to the first array all the values of the second array.
 For instance:

-select Json_Item_Merge(Json_Array('a','b','c'), Json_Array('d','e','f')) as "Result";
+select Json_Item_Merge(Json_Make_Array('a','b','c'), Json_Make_Array('d','e','f')) as "Result";

 The function returns: